giantswarm/docs/src/content/reference/web-interface/_index.md

 - View and manage keypairs for your clusters
 - View and manage organizations
 - Manage your own account and password
-- Learn how to get started with your kubernetes clusters by following a guide
+- Learn how to get started with your Kubernetes clusters by following a guide
 - [Add, remove and configure Apps on your clusters.](app-catalog/)

 ## Feedback {#feedback}